dougbeasley/dougbeasley.github.io/docs/resume.md

 - Hazelcast for caching and inter-node communication
 - Sole author of the Muncher platform
 - Muncher is responsible for handling and processing a syndicated Twitter firehose in conjunction with the Twitter public API.
 Currently storing 25K tweets a day
-- Hazelcast for internode and interprocess communication allowing for long polling, data de-duplication, and Nestivity platform synchronization.
+- Hazelcast for internode and interprocess communication allowing for long polling, data deduplication, and Nestivity platform synchronization.
 - Implemented an automated build and test workflow with Maven, Jetty and Jenkins.

 #### Senior Software Engineer at Passenger